This product is successfully added to your cart

 Pieter Mortier's first privilege for maps was granted by the States of Holland and West Friesland on September 15 1690.
 It refers to the maps of Sanson that he 'is printing and correcting with great pains and care'.

-After she died in 1719, her son Cornelis, took over the management for a few years.
+After she died in 1719, her son, Cornelis, took over the management for a few years.

 Covens & Mortier.

 Their firm would see a massive expansion in the next 140 years.
-In 1732 the heirs sold the property to their brother Cornelis and his partner Covens.
+In 1732, the heirs sold the property to their brother Cornelis and his partner Covens.
 Their main competitors were Reinier & Josua Ottens and Gerard Valck & Petrus Schenck.
 After the death of Johannes Covens I (1774), his son Johannes Covens II (1722-1794) entered the business.
-From 1778, Johannes added a new company name :
+In 1778, Johannes added a new company name :

 J. Covens & Son.